tarantool/doc/doc/reference/reference_lua/box_space/create_index.rst

         Create an :ref:`index <index-box_index>`.

         It is mandatory to create an index for a space before trying to insert tuples into it, or select tuples from it.
-The first created index, which will be used as the primary-key index, must be unique.
+The first created index will be used as the primary-key index, so it must be unique.

         :param space_object space_object: an :ref:`object reference
                                           <app_server-object_reference>`